TravelBits β€” Destinations explored through stories, not checklists.

 Halal Food in Singapore

-What’s the best time to travel to Singapore weather-wise?
+What's the best time to visit Singapore?

-Can I drink the tap water in Singapore?
+Can I drink tap water in Singapore?

 The World